Effective as of 22 September 2023

-Secure Storage: Dialogue stores all personal information and PHI in an Amazon Web Services (“AWS”) data center located in Canada.
-AWS is ISO 27001 certified and adheres to global privacy and data protection best practices.
+Secure Storage: Dialogue protects our systems and your data within industry-leading, accredited data centers.
+All personal information and PHI are in ISO 27001 certified data center which adheres to global privacy and data protection best practices.

 End-to-End Encryption: Dialogue encrypts all video, audio and written exchanges with you.
-Data transmissions and communications on the Platform are end-to-end encrypted using TLS version 1.2.
+Data transmissions and communications on the Platform are end-to-end encrypted.

 Privacy Policies and Training: Dialogue has implemented written policies, practices and procedures that specifically address the privacy and security of your personal information and PHI.
 Dialogue delivers privacy training to employees and contractors on how to safeguard personal information and mitigate operational risks.
 All Dialogue employees and contractors are contractually obligated to keep personal information confidential, use it only for the purposes for which we disclose it to them, and to process the personal information with the same standards set out in this Policy.

-Dialogue retains personal information and PHI only for as long as necessary to fulfill the purposes for which this information was originally collected, unless further retention is required for legitimate legal, regulatory or business purposes.
-When personal information and PHI is no longer required to be retained, Dialogue will securely destroy, erase or anonymize the information in accordance with relevant legal, regulatory and contractual requirements.
+Dialogue retains personal information and PHI only for as long as necessary to fulfill the purposes for which this information was originally collected unless further retention is required for legitimate legal, regulatory or business purposes.
+When personal information and PHI are no longer required to be retained, Dialogue will securely destroy, erase or anonymize the information in compliance with relevant legal, regulatory and contractual requirements.